You are in Oslo, Norway

 (15) Cf. Bell 1979.

 (17) Design-related literature seldom mentions the phenomenon of growing diversity as the key feature of the modern epoch.
 One exception was the seminal article of 1973 that coined the notion of “wicked problems” in design and planning (Rittel 1973).
-The authors saw the main reason for the “wickedness” of design problems in the growing heterogeneity of the Western societies, which they accepted as a historical fact.
+The authors saw the main reason for the “wickedness” of design problems in the growing heterogeneity of the Western societies, something they accepted as a historical fact.
 They claimed that “It was pre-industrial society that was culturally homogenous.
 The industrial age greatly expanded cultural diversity.
 Post-industrial societies are likely to be far more differentiated than any in all of past history.”
-(167) - Incidentally, the first theory of politics said to take account of the fact of modern pluralism and heterogeneity was (according to Crick 2002:ch.4) launched already in the 1830s by a young French aristocrat, Alexis de Tocqueville, after his stay in the USA, in the two volumes of his Democracy in America (Tocqueville 1835, 1840).
+(167) Another exception is Virginia Postrel's book The Substance of Style of 2003 where modern stylistic pluralism is a central theme. - Incidentally, the first theory of politics said to take account of the fact of modern pluralism and heterogeneity was (according to Crick 2002:ch.4) launched already in the 1830s by a young French aristocrat, Alexis de Tocqueville, after his stay in the USA, in the two volumes of his Democracy in America (Tocqueville 1835, 1840).

 (18) Walter Gropius promoted already in the mid-1930s, in his book The new architecture and the Bauhaus, the Bauhaus school as the model of any future design education (Gropius 1935), on the account of its position as a spearhead of a historically necessary development.
 The Swiss architectural and design historian and theorist Sigfried Giedion attempted shortly after the WWII, even though unsuccessfully, to promote a world wide reform of architecture and design education on Bauhaus lines via United Nations Educational, Scientific and Cultural Organization (UNESCO), established two years earlier in Paris; cf. Giedion 1949.
 The subsequent modernist monopolization of design education was undoubtedly helped both by the status quo dislocations that come in the wake of every war, and by the widely popularized claims that the new modernist aesthetic was the historically necessary idiom the Modern Man has been waiting for.
 The general acceptance of the latter claim may explain why there has been little research interest in following the concrete steps that led to the establishment of the modernist education monopoly, and the modernist aesthetic dominance.